 1 tablespoon pine nuts or walnuts — toasted

 1 cup basil leaves — packed

 1 teaspoon extra virgin olive oil

 1 tablespoon lemon juice

-1 tablespoon freshly grated Pecorino Romano or Parmesan cheese
+1 tablespoon freshly grated Pecorino Romano or Parmesan

 3 ounces low fat cream cheese

 The night before: pour the yogurt into a non-terry cloth

 dish towel and place in a colander.
 Put the colander in the

 sink and let drain until morning.
 It should be thick and